traeblain/.com/src/2014/2013-reading-list-part-i.md

 ## Killing Floor by Lee Child {: #killingfloor }

 ![Killing Floor]({filename}/static/images/2014/killingfloor.jpg "Killing Floor"){: .alignleft }
-Again after seeing the Jack Reacher movie, I thought I'd give Lee Child a go.
-[Killing Floor][killingfloor] is the first novel in a long string of novels with the main character being Jack Reacher.
+Again after seeing a movie---Jack Reacher this time---I thought I'd give Lee Child a go.
+[Killing Floor][killingfloor] is the first novel in a long string of novels with the main character being Mr. Reacher.
 I can see how people like these books.
 I'll call it a "Romance Novel of the Mystery Genre".
 There's a macho protagonist that gets pulled into something he wants nothing to do with, corrupt businessmen and law enforcement, protagonist has hot girl falling all over him within 24 hours, bad guy diatribe, and explosions.
 The writing isn't bad, it's just all fluff...and I know people lap this stuff up.

 **2 Stars**
 {: style="text-align: right;" }